-Due to the swamps the Paravani keeps the water for a while, the colour is a natural brown, the temperature is so warm that you don’t mind to take a quick swim.
+Due to the swamps the Paravani keeps the water for a while, the color is a natural brown, the temperature is so warm that you don’t mind to take a quick swim.
 Just two drawbacks cloud the picture over.
 Right at the put-in to the classical section the river crosses the town of Akhalkalaki which means the banks are decorated with occasional plastics and the water is not the cleanest.
-A bottle of wodka at the take-out helps!
+A bottle of vodka at the take-out helps!
 And more severe: A huge dam is being built at the moment.
 So take your chance as long as water is flowing.

 Such a top level creeking we hardly expected in Lesser Caucasus.
-After having escaped all the holes and fighted hard for our lines our bodies cried for relaxation.
+After having escaped all the holes and having fought hard for our lines our bodies cried for relaxation.
 What could be easier?
 The Vardzia spa is waiting us!
-I discovered that spot on my journey in autumn 2011 and although it is a bit busier in high summer it is still a special place you must see when you visit Georgia (and love sulphur water!).
+I discovered that spot on my journey in autumn 2011 and although it is a bit busier in high summer it is still a special place you must see when you visit Georgia (and love sulfur water!).
 On the banks of Mtkvari which is the longest rivers of the country and reaches from Turkey to the Caspian Sea Orthodox monks cut an enormous cave settlement into the sheer walls.
-The cave monastries with its churches, countless rooms in a dozens floors and scenic balconies is one of the first class tourist sites of the country.
+The cave monasteries with its churches, countless rooms in a dozens floors and scenic balconies is one of the first class tourist sites of the country.

 Still today there are living monks in the caves.
 Old ways are carefully restored and the site can be visited with or without guide.
 Right opposite on the other site of the river the tourists catch a view on a run-down building next to a basic camp site.
-Its roof is nearly collapsed, sulphur water leaves a yellow trace flowing to the Mtkvari.
+Its roof is nearly collapsed, sulfur water leaves a yellow trace flowing to the Mtkvari.
 Well, not many words what’s inside.
 Just: the old bath is really run-down, but the hot water is the best treatment after a day full of boofs, melts (and maybe swims).
 And of course, the view on the caves from the pool is excellent.

 In the evening we pitch our tarp on the campsite and enjoy some beers at the bar.
 Yeah, and also some of the monks come down to the bar to have a drink in the warm sunset light.

 The next day is meant to be a chill-out day.
-Sleeping long (which means 7.30 thanks to our beloved but insomniac slave driver Boby), having coffee and then just slipping down the bank.
+Sleeping long (which means 7:30 thanks to our beloved but insomniac slave driver Boby), having coffee and then just slipping down the bank.
 Vardzia Gorge is the mission of the day.
-It is said to be a class 3+ in summer low water, few rapids slightly more difficult.
-On the first kilometres you feel that this is a huge river in May and June when the melt water from the Turkish highlands cuts its way through the mountains.
-Wide gravel rapids are partly dry now but still about 20 cumecs form nice boulder gardens and modest wave trains.
+It is said to be a class III+ in summer low water, few rapids slightly more difficult.
+On the first kilometers you feel that this is a huge river in May and June when the melt water from the Turkish highlands cuts its way through the mountains.
+Wide gravel rapids are partly dry now but still about 20 m³/s form nice boulder gardens and modest wave trains.